Creative Wrapping Ideas for Anyone

 - After you have achieved the desired look, allow the paint to dry.

-This gift wrap is an easy project even kids can do that is sophisticated enough to use for your most elegant gift.
+This gift wrap is an easy project even kids can do; and it's sophisticated enough to use for your most elegant gift.

 Doily Lace Gift Wrap